 So whatever reason Smith had for saying things that caused people to later view him as the founding philosopher of capitalism, that reason was not that he hadn't read Karl Marx (Marx having, alas, not yet walked the earth while Smith was around).
 Smith's reasons were more to do with the overarching benefit to be gained from free markets, despite the inherent inequalities of fortune:

-By now everybody over the age of 5 is very much aware that life is not fair and that not everybody is starting with the same advantages.
-The question is whether we believe that everyone has the capacity to make something of himself or whether, instead, we should just assert that some people will never improve their lot if left to their own devices so we might as well start redistributing everything.
+By now everybody over the age of 5 is very much aware that life is not fair and that not everybody starts with the same advantages.
+The more important question is whether everyone has the capacity to make something of himself or whether, instead, we should just assert that some people will never improve their lot if left to their own devices so we might as well start redistributing everything.

 Even if we want to proceed cautiously by redistributing some things and not others, by what principle shall we decide which things to redistribute and which things to leave untouched?
 As Friedman asks, if you embark upon a scheme of cutting the rich down to size on what basis would you choose to treat self-made wealth differently from inherited wealth?
 After all, isn't 'self-made' wealth usually 'inherited' indirectly by people who had supportive parents, or went to the right schools, or met the right people, or grew up on the right side of the tracks, etc?
 How will you distinguish between the deserving and undeserving rich?